EmilRamsvik/Digital-Garden/docs/Food/Food.md

 - Do you measure each ingredient?
 Why?

 ### Prefabricated or bottom up.
 I learned to cook from my mother, and despite some bad habits (such as refusing to have a clean kitchen), I learned a lot about food and preparation.
-The most important lesson is understanding that if you take time to invest in yourself and your skills, making things from the bottom up can be almost as fast as making
+The most important lesson is understanding that if you take time to invest in yourself and your skills, making things from the bottom up can be almost as fast as making some pre-fabricated stuff, if you know how and is mindful.
 ## Useful condiments

 Useful condiments that should be in a kitchen makes versatile and from the ground-up food.